Choosing a Known or Unknown Sperm Donor

 Sperm donors are classified as either “known” or “unknown” depending on the type of relationship between the donor and the woman/couple.

 Our clinic has “unknown” (clinic-recruited) sperm donors available (frozen sperm) who have already gone through the process of counselling, screenings, consenting and a six-month quarantine period.
+At Rainbow Fertility, you can access our extensive range of clinic-recruited sperm donors via Addam Donor Bank.

 Patients can also select a sperm donor with particular characteristics that are important to them.